Cocoa Touch Layer

 Achievements, to allow you to record the progress a player has made in your game.

-iAd.framework) lets you deliver banner-based advertisements from your application.
+iAd.framework) lets you deliver banner-based advertisements from your app.
 Advertisements are incorporated into standard views that you integrate into your user interface and present when you want.
-The views themselves work with Apple’s ad service to automatically handle all the work associated with loading and presenting the ad content and responding to taps in those ads.
+The views themselves work with Apple’s iAd Service to automatically handle all the work associated with loading and presenting rich media ads and responding to taps in those ads.

-For more information about using iAd in your applications, see iAd Programming Guide and iAd Framework Reference.
+For more information about using iAd in your apps, see iAd Programming Guide and iAd Framework Reference.

 Message UI Framework

-MessageUI.framework) provides support for composing and queuing email messages in the user’s outbox.
-The composition support consists of a view controller interface that you present in your application.
-You can prepopulate the fields of this view controller to set the recipients, subject, body content, and any attachments you want to include with the message.
-After presenting the view controller, the user then has the option of editing the message prior to sending it.
+MessageUI.framework) provides support for composing email or SMS messages from your app.
+The composition support consists of a view controller interface that you present in your app.
+You can populate the fields of this view controller to set the recipients, subject, body content, and any attachments you want to include with the message.
+After presenting the view controller, the user then has the option of editing the message before sending it.